e-mergo/mx-emergo-form-field-info-tooltip/README.md

 The default tooltip icon and the tooltip itself can be styled through CSS in your project's theme styles.

 -   'form-field-with-info-tooltip' is the class name of the widget element that contains the embedded form field.
--   'ffit-widget-info-tooltip' is the class name of the widget element that contains the embedded widget.
+-   'tooltip-container' is the class name of the element that contains the tooltip trigger element in Form field mode (button).
+-   'ffit-form-field-info-tooltip' is the class name of the tooltip trigger element in Form field mode (button).
--   'ffit-standalone-info-tooltip' is the class name of the widget element that contains just the tooltip icon.
+-   'ffit-widget-info-tooltip' is the class name of the tooltip trigger element in Widget mode (widget).
--   'tooltip-container' is the class name of the element that contains the tooltip trigger element (button).
+-   'ffit-standalone-info-tooltip' is the class name of the tooltip trigger element in Standalone mode (button).
 -   'tooltip-default-icon' is the class name of the tooltip trigger element when no tooltip icon is configured.
 -   'tooltip-custom-icon' is the class name of the tooltip trigger element when a tooltip icon is configured.
--   'form-field-info-tooltip' is the class name of the tooltip element that contains the tooltip text.
+-   'ffit-tooltip-popup' is the class name of the tooltip element that contains the tooltip text.

 ## FAQ